jontheepi/R-Shiny-Example-Chicago-Medical-Examiner-Data/README.md

-# R-Shiny-Examples
+# Quick R Shiny App that visualizes open data from the Chicago Medical Examiner Data
-Examples of quick R Shiny Apps that I've created.
+# Spreadsheet *.csv data is also included.